syncfusion-content/javascript-docs/js/api/ejPivotGrid.md

 ### enableCellContext `boolean`
 {:#members:enablecellcontext}

-Allows the user to access each cell on right-click.
+Allows the user to access each cell on mouse right-click.

 #### Default Value: false